-As inflation eases and its looks increasingly like interest rates have peaked for now, the only major potential negative overhanging the financials sector is the thought that central banks may have overdone it and a recession will contribute to a sharp rise in defaults.
+As inflation eases and its looks increasingly like interest rates have peaked for now, the only major potential negative overhanging the financials sector is the thought that central banks may have overdone their tightening, which will precipitate a recession that leads to a sharp rise in defaults on the loans that banks have been making.
 The managers of Polar Capital Global Financials Trust (PCFT) believe both that the sector is more than pricing in a worst-case scenario and that we are more likely to experience a shallow recession.

-The consensus seems to be shifting in their direction on the latter point, but this is not yet reflected in the ratings of financials stocks, which are at or close to historic lows.
-The managers suggest that if you couple this with a share price discount on the trust that is relatively wide, this looks like a good time to back PCFT.
+The consensus seems to be shifting in their direction on the latter point, but this is not yet reflected in the ratings of financials stocks, which are at or close to historic valuation lows.
+The managers suggest that if you couple this with a share price discount to net asset value (NAV) on the trust that is relatively wide, this looks like a good time to back PCFT.